DAPM-Thesis/dapm-thesis/dapm-pipeline/documentation/create_pipeline.md

 ## 1. Define pipeline assembly Json
 Specify the processing elements that are going to be part of the pipeline, the parameters have to align with existing processing element templates stored in organizations.

 Then connect the processing elements through channels by listing the publisher with its subscribers.
 Make sure the output of the publisher matches the input of the subscribers.
+The syntax of a pipeline representation is defined in the JSON schemas in src/main/resources/jsonschemas.

 An example of a simple pipeline:
 ```json